BoostryJP/ibet-Prime/README.md

     - Password: issuerapipass
     - Database: issuerapidb
     - Test database: issuerapidb_test
+- An ibet node must be available and connected.
   - The TokenList and E2EMessaging contracts from the ibet-SmartContract project must be deployed in advance.
+- An Ethereum node is optional, but can be set up and connected.
+- An Avalanche node is optional, but can be set up and connected.

 ### Install packages